The Trio (Ted Curson album)

 The Trio is an album by trumpeter Ted Curson, recorded in 1979 and first released on the Interplay label.

 Critical reception

 The Globe and Mail noted that it is "a volatile group, taking its tenor from the passionate trumpet and flugelhorn playing of leader Curson; his is a very human sound, its expressiveness heightened by the vocalized quality of the slurs and abrupt turns of his phrasing."
-Bay State Banner panned the "sloppiness," writing that the album "sounds almost nightmarish in spots."
+The Bay State Banner panned the "sloppiness," writing that the album "sounds almost nightmarish in spots."

+DownBeat reviewer Brent Staples wrote, "The order of the day on The Trio is open space...
+All of the cuts are solid".